dlang-community/D-YAML/doc/html/_sources/tutorials/getting_started.txt

 Download and compile D:YAML
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The newest version of D:YAML can be found `here <TODO>`_.
+The newest version of D:YAML can be found
+`here <https://github.com/Kiith-Sa/D-YAML>`_.
 Download a source archive, extract it, and move to the extracted directory.

 D:YAML uses a modified version of the `CDC <http://dsource.org/projects/cdc/>`_ script for compilation.
 To compile D:YAML, you first need to build CDC.